psiace-archive/awesome-stars/README.md

 - [TheAlgorithms/C](https://github.com/TheAlgorithms/C) - Collection of various algorithms in mathematics, machine learning, computer science, physics, etc implemented in C for educational purposes.
 - [taosdata/TDengine](https://github.com/taosdata/TDengine) - An open-source big data platform designed and optimized for the Internet of Things (IoT).
 - [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
-- [alibaba/PolarDB-for-PostgreSQL](https://github.com/alibaba/PolarDB-for-PostgreSQL) - The default branch of PolarDB switched to “main” on 20210901, which supports compute-storage separation architecture.
+- [ApsaraDB/PolarDB-for-PostgreSQL](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL) - The default branch of PolarDB switched to “main” on 20210901, which supports compute-storage separation architecture.
+The “POLARDB_11_STABLE” is the stable branch which is based on PostgreSQL 11.9.
 The “master” branch in the past switched to “distributed” branch, which supports distributed architecture.
 - [Rust-for-Linux/linux](https://github.com/Rust-for-Linux/linux) - Adding support for the Rust language to the Linux kernel.
 - [pmwkaa/ioarena](https://github.com/pmwkaa/ioarena) - Embedded storage benchmarking tool
 - [alexcrichton/dlmalloc-rs](https://github.com/alexcrichton/dlmalloc-rs) - dlmalloc ported into Rust